caiuspetronius/Optometrika/README.md

 example3.m: demonstrates accommodation of the human eye by minimizing the retinal image

-example4.m: tests a ring lens with the cosine surface profile defined in coslens.m example5.m: tests planar mirrors example6.m: tests planar and parabolic mirrors (a Newtonian refractor telescope) example7.m: tests a Fresnel lens example8.m: tests a lens with polynomial aspheric terms example9.m: tests cone mirrors example10.m: tests cylinder and cone surfaces with double refraction example11.m: demonstrates ray tracing for rays originating inside the human eye example12.m: draws a lens and determines its front surface, back surface, and total height.
+example4.m: tests a ring lens with the cosine surface profile defined in coslens.m

+example5.m: tests planar mirrors

+example6.m: tests planar and parabolic mirrors (a Newtonian refractor telescope)

+example7.m: tests a Fresnel lens

+example8.m: tests a lens with polynomial aspheric terms

+example9.m: tests cone mirrors. example10.m: tests cylinder and cone surfaces with double refraction. example11.m: demonstrates ray tracing for rays originating inside the human eye example12.m: draws a lens and determines its front surface, back surface, and total height.
 Makes an animated gif of the lens and an engineering drawing of the lens. example13.m: tests refraction through the lens edge and backward rays refraction (sub-aperture Maksutov-Cassegrain telescope)